NixNeovim/NixNeovimPlugins/README.md

 ## Description

-This repository contains Nix packages of miscellaneous Vim/Neovim plugins.
+This repository contains Nix packages of miscellaneous Vim/Neovim plugins I use but not provided by the official nixpkgs.
 Packages are automatically updated once per week using GitHub Actions.

 ## Usage

 ### In flake

-The overlay simply adds extra Vim plugins into `pkgs.vimPlugins`.
+The overlay simply adds[^1] extra Vim plugins into `pkgs.vimPlugins`.
 Use it as you normally do, like

+[^1]: Some plugins replace the official ones in case the official one is not maintained (for example, `vim-fish` and `bats-vim`).

 ```nix
 {